Configure8inc/configure8examples/README.md

 ### 3. Get Scorecard

 This script demonstrates how to retrieve a scorecard.
-Replace `"SERVICE_ID"`, `"SCORECARD_NAME"`, and `"API_KEY"` with your actual service ID, scorecard name, and API key.
+Replace `"SERVICE_ID"`, `"SCORECARD_NAME"`, and `"YOUR_API_KEY"` with your actual service ID, scorecard name, and API key.

 You can run this script with the following command: